Tucker Hipps, a Clemson sophomore, died last year

 Family says he was forced to walk along bridge in hazing incident

-The county solicitor, however, says there are “multiple issues” with the new witness, and his information will not advance the criminal case.
+The Oconee County Solicitor said there are “multiple issues” with the new witness, and his information will not advance the criminal case.
 “The sheriff’s department thoroughly investigated and interviewed the alleged witness.
-There will be no criminal charges resulting from this witness’ statements,” Oconee County Solicitor Chrissy Adams told CNN.
+There will be no criminal charges resulting from this witness’ statements,” Oconee County Solicitor Chrissy Adams said.

 Hipps’ family believes the university, the fraternity and three of its members are to blame for the death, and tried to cover it up after the fact.
 They are suing in South Carolina state court, and the new allegation is part of a request to amend their lawsuit with the new details.